Zimbabwe vice president's wife arrested for suspected fraud, money laundering

 HARARE (Reuters) - Zimbabwean authorities arrested the wife of Vice President Constantino Chiwenga on charges of money laundering, fraud and violating exchange control regulations, the country’s anti Corruption Commission (ZACC) said on Sunday.

-Mary Mubaiwa was arrested on Saturday evening and will likely appear in court on Monday, ZACC spokesman John Makamure said.
+Marry Mubaiwa was arrested on Saturday evening and will likely appear in court on Monday, ZACC spokesman John Makamure said.
 He declined to give further details.

 Mubaiwa could not be reached for comment on Sunday.